swentel/indieweb/README.md

 if you want to publish.
 Also read https://brid.gy/about#microformats for details how Bridgy decides what to publish if you are using that service.

 Your homepage should contain a h-card entry.
-This module does not expose this for you.
+This module does not expose this for you (yet).
 An example:

   ```
   <p class="h-card">My name is <a class="u-url p-name" rel="me" href="/">Your name</a>